Covering simple orthogonal polygons with $r$-stars: Constructing the cover in quadratic time

-Let us quickly show that computing the raster graph $G$ of a simple orthogonal polygon $P$ takes linear time. \begin{theorem}[\citet{GyH}] For any given simple orthogonal polygon $P$, its $R$-trees $T_H$ and $T_V$ can be determined in linear time. \end{theorem} \begin{lemma} The sparse representation of the raster graph $G$ of a simple orthogonal polygon $P$ can be computed in linear time. \end{lemma} \begin{proof} The lemma is evident once one studies the proof of \Cref{lemma:Rtree_contruction}.
-During the construction of $T_H$ and $T_V$, one may link the segments of $P$ to the slices $s\in G_H\cup G_V$.
+Let us quickly show that computing the raster graph $G$ of a simple orthogonal polygon $P$ takes linear time. \begin{theorem}[\citet{gyori_generalized_1996}] For any given simple orthogonal polygon $P$, its $R$-trees $T_H$ and $T_V$ can be determined in linear time. \end{theorem} \begin{lemma} The sparse representation of the raster graph $G$ of a simple orthogonal polygon $P$ can be computed in linear time. \end{lemma} \begin{proof}[Sketch of the proof.]
+The lemma is evident once one studies the proof of \Cref{lemma:Rtree_contruction}.
+During the construction of $T_H$ and $T_V$, one may link the segments of $P$ to the slices containing the segment.
 For any $h\in G_H$, take the one-one vertical segment of $P$ containing the vertical sides of the rectangle $h$.
-Clearly, the vertical slices containing the vertical segments form $\partial \Gamma(h)$.
+Clearly, the one or two vertical slices containing these vertical segments form the set $\partial \Gamma(h)$.
 One may proceed analogously for any $v\in G_V$. \end{proof} For a full technical description, the diligent reader is referred to~\cite[Chapter~4 and Appendix~B]{mezei_extremal_2017}.
-From now, we are back to working on a general tree-path intersection graph $G$. \begin{theorem}[\citet{MR801823}] The nearest common ancestors of $m$ pairs of vertices on an $n$-vertex tree can be determined in $\mathcal{O}(n+m)$ time. \end{theorem} \begin{definition} Given $S\subseteq G_H$ or $S\subseteq G_V$, let $\NCA(S)$ be the nearest common ancestor of $S$ in $T_H$ or $T_V$, respectively. \end{definition}
+From now on, we are back to working on a general tree-based bipartite graph $G$.